Family Fables: Albert Anker’s ‘Grandfather Telling a Story’

 Updated:

-Four children sit around an elderly man, their grandfather, and listen attentively as he tells a story in Albert Anker’s painting, “Grandfather Telling a Story” (1884).
+Four children sit around an elderly man, their grandfather, and listen attentively as he tells a story in Albert Anker’s painting “Grandfather Telling a Story” (1884).

 The setting for this painting is a rural Swiss homestead.
 Farming by peasants was the mainstay of the economy in most 19th-century European countries.
 Their farmsteads sustained them and provided for their needs.
 They grew their own food, made their own clothes, and made their own tools and implements as seen by the wheelbarrow in the foreground.

 This is a three-generation family and they are not rich.
 Two of the children are barefoot.
 The oldest child on the right knits while listening.
 An elderly woman, perhaps the grandmother, on the children’s left could also be listening to Grandfather’s story as she shells beans or nuts in a basket.
-On the far left a woman, who might be the children’s mother, carries a pail feeding the chickens.
+On the far left a woman, who might be the children’s mother, carries a pail and feeds the chickens.

 Family stories connect children to their family: how they look, how they act, how they talk.
 As a child grows, perhaps he or she will have an experience similar to one heard from Grandfather, or visit a place that Grandfather told them about in a story.
-Family stories continue a thread of history to ensure traditional values continue.
+Family stories continue a thread of history to ensure that traditional values continue.
 Perhaps a phrase said in a story reminds a child how to get through hard times.
 Adventures in Nanaland goes on to state: “There are studies that show that the more children know about their family, the better they do when faced with difficult decisions.”

 A Swiss Artist